 If you are worried about your child you should talk to their class teacher, school SENCO or early years setting.
 You could talk to another professional such as a health visitor, GP or childminder.
 They will be able to help find out whether your child may have special educational needs and disability.

-The Royal Greenwich Accessibility Strategy for 2016-2019 can be found to the right of the screen
+The Royal Greenwich Accessibility Strategy can be found to the right of the screen

 For further information please contact:

 Telephone: 020 8921 5560